aryan109/tf_people_counter/.ipynb_checkpoints/WRITEUP-checkpoint.md

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
 The potential effects of each of these are as follows:-

 for this application to be effective there should be a good amount of lightning present and artificial lightning can be provided during low light conditions.

+I have used SSD Mobilenet V2 model which is has very less inference time along with pretty good accuracy.
+This model can predict big objects like humans in this case pretty easily with above 90% accuracy.
+This model is very suitable for detection on video streams due to its less inference time.

+This app is created such that, at before doing the inference the video frame is resized according to the input shape to model.
+Standard frame size like (640 x 420) and (1280 x 720) are recommended for optimal results.

 ## Model Research